IATI/D-Portal/plated/README.md

 edit it.

+	plated/settings

+This contains settings used by all the other scripts and should not be run directly.

 The website is generated into /docs from files found in /plated/source.
 The docs folder is used for publishing using github pages.
 Select master branch /docs folder as the source of your github pages under project configuration.
 Now you can build and git commit changes to publish to github pages.

 If you want to publish this project using a different repository name be sure to adjust PLATED_ROOT=/plated-example in the plated/settings file from